backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 ![](/images/math_ML_imgs/output_13_0.png) ![](/images/math_ML_imgs/output_13_1.png) ![](/images/math_ML_imgs/output_13_2.png)

-What's important to acknowldge here is that a student's pass/fail status is the outcome of an entire semester's work; it's more complex than just a single test grade.
+What's important to acknowldge here is that a student's pass/fail status is the outcome of an entire semester; it's more complex than just a single test grade.
 Similarly, making a pass/fail prediction for a student is more difficult than just evaluating one feature!
 With this being said, I suspect the features will show more correlation with the actual 0-20 final grade. *Being in a relationship with someone probably won't cause them to fail all of their classes, but it may very easily affect their final grade by a few points.*

 ### <span style="font-size:1.2em;">Feature Correlation</span>
 Now we'll take a look at all corrolations.
-I'll first need to encode the features who have nonnumeric entries.
+I'll first need to encode the features having nonnumeric entries.

 ```python